This is my review of the best butter snowboards in 2021.

 Unlike performing carving, there are no standard rules for buttering, it’s more about your personal choice, I would say it is good for you to set your binding at a more centered position so you are more balanced, with a +15/-15 binding settings so to offer more similar feelings while riding switch, then perform the same tricks with different settings so you can feel the difference and adjust accordingly.

-Best Snowboard for Buttering: Our Picks for 2020
+Best Snowboard for Buttering: Our Picks

 This is a true twin, soft and flexible rocker board offering you great forgiveness so you can keep trying new tricks without hurting yourself.
 This board is also the winner of “transworld snowboarding good wood test”, “snowboarder magazine best of test” and “the good ride jib favorite”!